redeflesq/pe-crypter/README.md

 # XORCrypter
 Simple XOR stub crypter for windows

-Crypter.c - Console application for crypt any EXE file Stub.c - WinApi application.
+Crypter.c - Console application for crypt any EXE32 file.

+Stub.c - WinApi application.
 Stub for crypter.

 # Before use